ManujDA/Customer-Retention-Dashboard-Churn-Analysis-/README.md

 ## Insights
 - The customer churn rate last month was 27%, which means that out of 7043 customers, 1869 left the company.
-- **Key Factors in Churn Prediction:**
+- The length of the contract and the tenure of the customer are key factors in predicting the churn behavior.
-  - Customers with a monthly contract and lower tenure are more likely to churn.
+- Customers who have a monthly contract and a lower tenure are more likely to switch to other providers.
-  - Customers who do not have dependents or partners are more prone to churn.
+- Customers who do not have any dependents or partners are more prone to churn than those who do.
+- Gender does not seem to have a significant impact on the churn decision.
+However, senior citizens are less likely to churn than non-senior citizens
-  - Fibre Optic internet users have a higher churn rate.
-  - Electronic check payment method is the most common among churned customers.
+- Customers who use Fibre Optic internet service have a higher churn rate than those who use other types of internet service.
+The payment method also influences the churn decision, with Electronic check being the most common among the churned customers.
-- **Unsubscribed Services Impact:**
-  - Customers lacking tech support, device protection, and online security are more dissatisfied.
+- Customers who do not receive services such as Tech Support, Device Protection, and Online Security are more dissatisfied and tend to look for other options.

 ## Recommendations
 The insights derived from the dashboard lead to actionable recommendations:

-### Encourage Long-Term Commitments:
 - Offer incentives for customers to move from month-to-month to longer-term contracts.

-### Optimise Payment Methods:
 - Promote automatic payment methods like bank transfers or credit cards to improve retention rates.

-### Strengthen Tech Support:
 - Focus on fibre optic customers by increasing tech support resources and resolving tickets more efficiently.

-### Targeted Retention Campaigns:
 - Use segmentation tools to identify and prioritise outreach to high-value and high-risk customers.

-### Proactive Engagement:
 - Engage with at-risk customers before their contracts lapse to reduce churn rates.